Palomar College: Academics

-In addition, Palomar College and other local adult schools in North County work collaboratively to leverage services and resources to better serve adult education students in the areas of Adult Basic Education, ESL, GED, HISET, high school diploma, and post-secondary education and vocational training.
+In addition, Palomar College and other local adult schools in North County work collaboratively and sometimes separately to leverage services and resources to better serve adult education students in the areas of Adult Basic Education, ESL, GED, HISET, high school diploma, and post-secondary education and vocational training.

 Palomar College is the lead member of the Education to Career Network of North San Diego County.
+The Education to Career Network (ETCN) is an adult education association in North San Diego County that provides free or low-cost training, certification programs, and academic courses to help adults transition to higher education or enter the workforce.
 ETCN is one of 71 consortia in the state of California and is funded by the California Adult Education Program.
 Members of the ETCN consortium are Escondido Adult School, Palomar College, Poway Adult School, Ramona Adult School, San Marcos Adult School, and Vista Adult School.